Medical Policy: 02.04.46

 The MTHFR gene provides instructions for making an enzyme called methylenetetrahydrofolate reductase which is important for a chemical reaction involving forms of the B-vitamin folate (i.e., folic acid, vitamin B9).
 Polymorphisms in the gene have been associated with an increased risk of homocystinuria and neural tube defects, and studied as a possible risk factor for a number of other conditions such as heart disease, stroke, preeclampsia, glaucoma, cleft palate, and certain psychiatric conditions.

 At least 40 mutations in the MTHFR gene have been identified in individuals with homocystinuria.
 Some mutations cause the enzyme to be inactivated, while others lead to the production of an abnormally small, nonfunctional version of the enzyme.
 Other gene mutations associated with homocystinuria, include CBS, MTR, MTRR, and MMADHC.
 In the case of MTHFR mutations, homocysteine builds up in the bloodstream, and the amount of methionine is reduced.
-Researchers have not determined how altered levels of homocysteine and methionine lead to the health problems associated with homocystinuria Increased levels of homocyteine have been associated with an increased risk of thromboembolism.
-Although MTHFR polymorphisms have been associated with increased risk of homocystinuira; genetic testing is not indicated because these variants are not associated with thromboembolism.
+Researchers have not determined how altered levels of homocysteine and methionine lead to the health problems associated with homocystinuria.
+Increased levels of homocysteine have been associated with an increased risk of thromboembolism.
+Although MTHFR polymorphisms have been associated with increased risk of homocystinuria, genetic testing is not indicated because these variants are not associated with thromboembolism.

 MTHFR mutations have been associated with an increased risk of neural tube defects, such as anencephaly or spinal bifida.
 The 677C>T variant is the most commonly studied polymorphism.
 This involves a change in a single deoxyribonucleic acid (DNA) nucleotide in the MTHFR gene, which produces a form of MTHFR that has reduced activity at higher temperatures (i.e., thermolabile).
 Individuals with the thermolabile form of the enzyme have increased blood levels of homocysteine.